oroinc/documentation/user/back-office/products/index.rst

 To check what flows in terms of product creation and management may suit best for your business, check out the `Blueprints`_ section below.

+.. admonition:: Business Tip

+    Not sure which |B2B eCommerce software| to choose?
+Our B2B comparison chart helps easily review and narrow down your options.

 Blueprints
 ----------